twentybelow/docker-e2e-protractor/README.md

 ## Protractor direct connect
 Protractor can test directly using Chrome Driver or Firefox Driver, [bypassing any Selenium Server](https://github.com/angular/protractor/blob/master/docs/server-setup.md#connecting-directly-to-browser-drivers). **The advantage of direct connect is that your test project start up and run faster.**

-To use this, you should change your [config file](https://github.com/sequenceiq/uluwatu-e2e-protractor/blob/master/e2e.conf.js#L20):
+To use this, you should change your protractor configuration file as desbribed in the [related Protractor Documentation](https://github.com/angular/protractor/blob/master/docs/server-setup.md#connecting-directly-to-browser-drivers):
 ```
 directConnect: true
 ```